 Mineral Resources are reported inclusive of Ore Reserves.
-Mining production data up to 31 March 2019 and all exploration information has been included.
-Mineral Resources have been depleted for mining to 31 March 2019.
+Mining production data is as at 10 December 2019 and all exploration information has been included.
+Mineral Resources have been depleted for mining to 10 December 2019.

 The Mineral Resources have been classified in accordance with the guidelines set out in the Australasian Code for Reporting Exploration Results, Mineral Resources and Ore Reserves, published by the Joint Ore Reserves Committee (JORC), of the Australasian Institute of Mining and Metallurgy, the Australian Institute of Geoscientists and the Minerals Council of Australia, December 2012 (the 'JORC Code' or 'JORC 2012').